 - 1. Male or female subjects meeting the following age criteria: - (a) For subjects who will undergo bronchoscopy/BAL procedures: 18 to 65 years of age at the time of screening. - (b) For subjects who will be waived from undergoing bronchoscopy/BAL procedures (after adequate number of BAL evaluable subjects has been reached): 18 years of age or older at the time of screening. - 2.
-Documented A1PI genotype of PiZ/Z, PiZ/Null, PiMalton/Z, PiNull/Null, or other "at-risk" allelic combinations (excluding MS, MZ, and SZ) and an endogenous A1PI plasma levels of $\leq 8 \ \mu$ M.
+Documented A1PI genotype of PiZ/Z, PiZ/Null, PiMalton/Z, PiNull/Null, or other "at-risk" allelic combinations (excluding MS, MZ, and SZ) confirmed using a commercial genotyping kit.

-- 3. Screening levels of endogenous plasma (antigenic) A1PI of $\leq 8 \mu M$ may be collected at any time during the Screening period for treatment-naïve subjects, or following a 4 weeks minimum wash-out from previous augmentation therapy in treatmentexperienced subjects - 4.
-Subject must have at least one of the following: clinical diagnosis of emphysema, evidence of emphysema on computerized tomography (CT) scan of the chest, and/or evidence of airway obstruction which is not completely reversed with bronchodilator treatment at the time of screening. - If the subject is being treated with any respiratory medications including inhaled bronchodilators, inhaled anticholinergics, inhaled corticosteroids, or low-dose systemic corticosteroids (prednisone ≤10 mg/day or its equivalent), the doses of the subject's medications have remained unchanged for at least 14 days prior to screening. - 6.
+- 3. Endogenous plasma (antigenic) A1PI level of <11 μ M (A1PI measurement may be repeated for subjects with an initial screening A1PI level of 11 μ M or above that is suspected to be due to inadequate washout of prior A1PI therapy). - 4.
+Subject must have at least one of the following: clinical diagnosis of emphysema, evidence of emphysema on computerized tomography (CT) scan of the chest, and/or evidence of airway obstruction which is not completely reversed with bronchodilator treatment at the time of screening. - 5.
+If the subject is being treated with any respiratory medications including inhaled bronchodilators, inhaled anticholinergics, inhaled corticosteroids, or low-dose systemic corticosteroids (prednisone ≤10 mg/day or its equivalent), the doses of the subject's medications have remained unchanged for at least 14 days prior to screening. - 6.
 The subject is a nonsmoker or has ceased smoking for a minimum of 13 weeks prior to screening (serum cotinine level at screening within normal range of a nonsmoker) and agrees to refrain from smoking throughout the course of the study. - 7.
 If female of childbearing potential, the subject presents with a negative pregnancy test at screening and agrees to employ adequate birth control measures for the duration of the study. - 8.
 The subject is willing and able to comply with the requirements of the protocol. - 9.
-The subject must have pulmonary function at the time of screening meeting both of the following:

-(a) Post-bronchodilator forced expiratory volume in 1 second (FEV1) \geq 50% of predicted

-(b) If FEV1 is >80% predicted, then FEV1/forced vital capacity (FVC) must be <0.7.
+The subject must have pulmonary functions at the time of screening meeting both of the following: - (a) Post-bronchodilator forced expiratory volume in 1 second (FEV1) \geq 50% of predicted - (b) If FEV1 is >80% predicted, then FEV1/forced vital capacity (FVC) must be <0.7.

-Note: Inclusion criterion #8 is not applicable to subjects who are enrolled after the target of 15 to 18 evaluable subjects has been reached and who are therefore not required to undergo the bronchoscopy/BAL procedures.
+Note: Inclusion criterion #9 is not applicable to subjects who are enrolled after the target of 15 to 18 evaluable subjects has been reached and who are therefore not required to undergo the bronchoscopy/BAL procedures.